xeolabs/actorjs/README.md

 </html>
 ```
 Then we'll make a client page which will embed our server page in an iframe and drive it remotely, just as if
 if the ActorJS environment was actually in the client page.
-We'll make [Example 1](#example-1-hello-world) again
+We'll make a variation on [Example 2](#example-2-actor-hierarchies):
-(but this time remotely via messages!):
 ```html
 <html>
 <head>